JetBrains/teamcity-documentation/topics/file-content-replacer.md

 </tip>

-The common case of using File Content Replacer is replacing one attribute at a time in particular files, e.g. it can be used to patch files with the build number.
+The common case of using File Content Replacer is replacing one attribute at a time in particular files, for example, it can be used to patch files with the build number.

 You can add more than one File Content Replacer build feature if you wish to:
 * replace more than one attribute